Skip to main content

 5.4 Donors

-We benefit from donations from members of the public who support our work, and we hold personal data about these donors so that we can process donations, and tell donors about our work and campaigns and how they can support us further.
-This may include details of donors that wish to leave a legacy in their Will.
-We may hold the type of information as set out in 5.1.
+We benefit from donations from members of the public who support our work.
+We hold personal data about these donors so that we can process donations and tell donors about our work, campaigns and how they can support us further.
+This may include details of donors that wish to leave a legacy in their will.

 5.5 Customers and visitors

-We also hold personal data from customers and visitors to our Scout Shops, conference and activity centres.
-We may hold the type of information as set out in 5.1 and also including the following:
+We also hold personal data for visitors to our sites.
+This can include guests, suppliers, tradespeople and contractors.
+We may hold the type of information as set out in 5.1.
+Much of this information is taken from online registration forms, and sign in mechanisms.

 5.6 Employees and contractors (past, present and future)